 T1135 Foreign Income Verification

 The T1135 form is needed if your total foreign assets go over CAD 100,000.
 It’s due with your tax return.
 Penalties can hit up to 5% of the asset value if you don’t file.
+Check out the Guide for filling the Form T1135.

 US Tax Considerations